lexx888/metalancer/README.md

 ## Future work

-There several things we were unable to complete fully before the deadline of Metis Ethereum Hackathon:
+There several things we, unfortubately, were unable to fully complete before the deadline of Metis Ethereum Hackathon:

-- introduction of "loyalty" liquidity staking that makes it more profitable to
-- more user friendly user investment experience for those who are new to cryptoassets, e.g. pools that correspond to mid-to-long term portfolio investment strategies, e.g. "invest in Metaverse tokens", "invest in L2 tokens" , "invest in DeFi tokens", "invest in stable coins"
+- The new investment UI is proof-of-concept and is not fully functional at the moment
+- `Staking` contract has been developed, but the UI for staking is not ready yet

+## Roadmap

 - more efficient on-chain smart order routing enabled by smaller gas costs on Metis

-##
-roadmap

 # Configuring and running Balancer locally